Kaushik-Yadala/Code-Starters/README.txt

 To access files and folders necessary for the code starters workshop:
   -> Click on the green button that says code and select download ZIP.
-  -> Then extract the folder that says "Code-Starters-main" to access its contents -> Then open up the extracted folder and navigate to the folder that says "Code-Starters-Workshops-files" and move this folder to a convinient place (usually the desktop).
+  -> Then extract the folder that says "Code-Starters-main" to access its contents (should be located in Code-Starters-main/Code-Starters-main/).
+  -> Then open up the extracted folder and navigate to the folder that says "Code-Starters-Workshops-files" and move this folder to a convinient place (usually the desktop).
   -> Now you can access all the files for the workshop in the "Code-Starters-Workshops-files" folder.